Overview of Maine Taxes

 How Property Taxes in Maine Work

-In Maine any person who owns real estate on April 1st of the year is responsible for paying property taxes on that property.
-The taxes owed depend on the just value, or market value, of the property and the local tax rate.
+In Maine, any person who owns real estate on April 1st of the year is responsible for paying taxes on that property.
+What's specifically owed depends on the just value, or market value, of the property and the local tax rate.

 To determine the market value of property, local assessors use one of three methods.
 The most common is the sales comparison approach, which looks at the sale prices of similar nearby homes to determine what your home would likely get on the market.
 The other two methods are the cost approach, which calculates the cost to replace your property, and the income approach, which calculates the income your property could generate if it were rented or used for some other purpose.

 There are two statewide rules that ensure local assessors value property in an equitable fashion.
 The first states that assessed values cannot be less than 70% of fair market value.
 The second is that two similar properties should never have an assessed value difference of more than 20%.
 Municipalities that fail to meet these standards are required to do a revaluation of all property in their district.

 Maine also offers exemptions that residents can claim in order to decrease their property taxes.
 The homestead exemption allows Maine residents to decrease a property’s taxable value by $25,000.
 Senior veterans who are 62 or older may be eligible for an exemption of $6,000.
 An individual who is legally blind may also receive an exemption of $4,000.